bacula-web/bacula-web/docs/source/02_install/configure.rst

    or
    $config['datetime_format'] = 'm-d-Y H:i:s';

-.. note:: this setting is availabe only since version 7.4.0
+.. note:: this setting is available only since version 7.4.0

 enable_users_auth
 -----------------